Learnosity/wordpress-learnosity/README.md

 Requires at least: 3.5.1
 License: Copyright (c) 2017 Learnosity under the MIT License

-The Learnosity API plugin allows you to embed Learnosity items on your site using WordPress shortcodes.
+The Learnosity plugin allows you to embed Learnosity items on your site using WordPress shortcodes.

 ### Installation
 After activating the plugin, visit Settings > Learnosity API Plugin and add your Learnosity consumer key and consumer secret (course ID is optional).
 Once you\'ve saved these settings, you\'ll be able to start embedding Learnosity items on your site by using shortcodes.